snaury/coroactors/README.md

 ## Actors with C++ coroutines

-The primary class here is `actor<T>` that should be used as the return type for actor coroutines.
-This would be your standard initially suspended lazy coroutine that only starts on `co_await`.
-However, when actor coroutine `co_await`s on an `actor_context` object it binds to that context and will never execute code in parallel with other coroutines bound to the same context.
-Effectively actor context acts like a localized mutex, and allows sharing state between different coroutines, for example:
+The primary class is `actor<T>` and should be used as the return type for actor coroutines.
+This is an eagerly started coroutine that must either return immediately or `co_await` an `actor_context` instance, at which point it binds to the specified context and suspends until `co_await`ed.
+When bound to a context actor will never execute in parallel with other actor coroutines bound to the same context, effectively acting like a local mutex, guaranteeing exclusive access to shared state protected by this context.
+Unlike a mutex it is automatically released when coroutine `co_await`s an awaitable, and reacquired before that awaitable returns.
+For efficiency this release/reacquire only happens when coroutine actually suspends.

 ```c++
 class Counter {